Royal Hospital School

-The Royal Hospital School (usually shortened as "RHS" and historically nicknamed "The Cradle of the Navy") is a British co-educational fee-charging boarding and day school with naval traditions.
-The school admits pupils from age 11 to 18 (Years 7 to 13) through Common Entrance or the school's own exam.
-The school is regulated by Acts of Parliament.
+The Royal Hospital School (also known as "RHS" and historically nicknamed "The Cradle of the Navy") is a British co-educational fee-charging international boarding and day school with naval traditions.
+The school admits pupils aged 11 to 18 (years 7 to 13) through Common Entrance or its own examination.
+The school is regulated by an act of Parliament, the Greenwich Hospital Act 1865 (28 & 29 Vict. c.
+89).